StarkTony2056/NSEC_Assignments/README.md

 ~~Q9. a.
 Write a program to sort an array using Selection sort~~

     b.
-Write a program to sort an array using Insertion sort.
+Write a program to sort an array using Merge sort.

 Q10.
 Write a program to search an element using Interpolation Search algorithm.